 - Adios Security.
 Welcome Fear as a Friend.

 When you are safe, you have no incentive to move or innovate.
-When you fear (failure, bankruptcy, ridicule…), you will get your act together.
+When you fear failure, bankruptcy, ridicule, etc., you will get your act together.
 Don’t be afraid of fear.
 Fear can be your best friend.
 Listen to your fear.
 What does it say?
 Does it have recommendations?
 Make it your best advisor.
-You’ll see fear can be a great ally.
+You’ll see that fear can be a great ally.